tkrisztian95/nav-uzemanyagar-elszamolas-API/README.md

     - redis

 ## How to run
-1. Install requirements with command: `pip install -r requirements`
+1. Install requirements with command: `pip install -r requirements.txt`
 2. Step into `app` directory with command: `cd /src/app`
 3. Start Flask app with command: `flask run`